bramkuijper/m_QG_sex_specific/src/ibm/README.md

 bash my_batch_file.sh
 ```

-Run all the replicate simulations on `k` cores:
+Run all the replicate simulations but spread jobs across `k` cores:
 ```
 cat my_batch_file.sh | tr '\n' '\0' | xargs -0 -Pk -n1 sh -c
 ```
 where `k` should be replaced by the number of cores.
-So 25 cores would be written as:
+So distributing commands from a single batch file over 25 cores (don't try this at home on a humble 4-core laptop!) can be accomplished by
 ```
 cat my_batch_file.sh | tr '\n' '\0' | xargs -0 -P25 -n1 sh -c
 ```
 To make sure things keep running when you log off, run everything within GNU `screen`.
+Otherwise everything will stop once the connection to the server is broken.